-The Fund Manager has been granted a license pursuant to Article 2:65 of the Dutch Financial Markets Supervision Act (Wft) by the Authority for the Financial Markets on 12 April 2011.
+The Fund Manager has been granted a license pursuant to Article 2:65 of the Dutch Financial Markets Supervision Act (Wft) by the Netherlands Authority for the Financial Markets on 12 April 2011.
 With the Alternative Investment Fund Managers Directive (AIFMD) that came into force on 22 July 2014, this license has been converted into an AIFM license by legislative decree.

-The Supervisory Board of the Fund comprises of Pauline Bieringa and Onno Paymans, both having relevant expertise on the Fund's business.
+The Supervisory Board of the Fund comprises of Onno Paymans, who has relevant expertise on the Fund's business.
 The principal duties and responsibilities of the Supervisory Board include (i) the supervision of the management of the Fund as performed by the Fund Manager as well as to supervise the general course of affairs of the Fund, and (ii) resolving any conflict of interest situation the Fund is involved in.
+The Supervisory Board also serves as the Audit Committee of the Fund.
+Currently, the Supervisory Board has less than the statutory and legally required number of members.
+To resolve this, the Fund Manager will propose to appoint and additional member at the upcoming General Meeting.